Multi-resolution Super Learner for Voxel-wise Classification of Prostate Cancer Using Multi-parametric MRI

-Although our proposed classifiers outperform the base learners for identifying clinically significant and insignificant cancer voxels, the resulting classification accuracy is still expected to be relatively low.
-A crucial reason is that most of the existing voxel-wise classifiers distinguish between different cancer categories by the voxel-level, category-specific distribution of the mpMRI parameters, which, due to the limited number of patients available in most of the mpMRI studies, has small difference between categories that is hard to detect given the large sample variance.
-In order to achieve fundamentally improved ordinal classification of PCa under the current sample size, novel modeling approaches should be developed to replace the existing voxel-wise modeling approaches.
-For example, a two-step, region-wise modeling approach can be considered, where we first locate candidate cancer lesions based on voxel-wise classification, then determine their aggressiveness by their similarity to areas of each cancer category in terms of lesion-wise mpMRI structures.
+In this paper, we describe our model development using only one 2D prostate slice per patient due to the current technical difficulties of co-registering 3D mpMRI and outcome data.
+Once the 3D co-registered data is available, we will train the proposed classifiers on the 3D data simply by extending the multi-resolution modeling procedure from 2D to 3D, which could further improve classification.
 Our super learner algorithm can also be extended to incorporate more complex model assumptions.
 We currently assume that the weight for each resolution is constant across the whole prostate gland.
 Alternately, we can allow the weights to vary by the location in a prostate.
-Additionally, instead of a post-hoc procedure, the spatial smoothing process can be incorporated in the modeling process, which, however, may diminish scalability of the resulting classifier and thus needs careful investigation. \\\\
+Additionally, instead of a post-hoc procedure, the spatial smoothing process can be incorporated in the modeling process, which, however, may diminish scalability of the resulting classifier and thus requires careful investigation. \\\\